graphcore/tutorials/tutorials/sst/README.md

 # Single Source Tool

-Documentation maintenance tool for converting python files to jupyter notebooks and markdown.
+Documentation maintenance tool for converting python files to jupyter notebooks and markdown documents.

-The purpose of this software is to keep the documentation in one format (a python file with a established documentation convention) when the script is able to run it and transform it to other formats (markdown or jupyter notebook), or hide the documentation completely and create a ready to run script (later called pure python).
+The purpose of this software is to keep the documentation in one format (a python file with a established documentation convention) when the script is able to run it and transform it to other formats (markdown document or jupyter notebook), or hide the documentation completely and create a ready to run script (later called pure python).

 ## Installation